-In an ensemble capacity, Dr. Cook has performed with the Grammy-winning Conspirare Chamber of Voices, Conspirare Symphonic Choir, Austin Bach Cantata Project, San Antonio Chamber Choir, Texas Early Music Ensemble, Chicago Symphony Orchestra Chorus, Grant Park Music Festival Chorus and the William Ferris Chorale.
-Dr. Cook can be heard commercially with the Chicago Symphony Orchestra & Chorus on the CSO Resound label and on other recordings with the Houston Chamber Choir, San Antonio Chamber Choir, and the William Ferris Chorale.
+Dr. Cook has soloed with Conspirare Chamber of Voices, Conspirare Symphonic Choir and the Austin Symphony Orchestra, the Houston Chamber Choir, Texas Early Music Project, Austin Bach Cantata Project, Northbrook Symphony Orchestra, and the Chicago College of Performing Arts Orchestra.
+She can be heard commercially with the Chicago Symphony Orchestra & Chorus on the CSO Resound label and on other recordings with the Houston Chamber Choir, San Antonio Chamber Choir, and the William Ferris Chorale.

 Dr. Cook received her Doctorate of Musical Arts from the University of Texas at Austin.
 She is a member of NATS and the College Music Society.

 Listen to recordings on YouTube: https://www.youtube.com/channel/UCDcIBISvDdvPB42Ox5cHi4g?view_as=subscriber